abds059/Final-Exam-Short-Notes---Fifth-Semester/Final Exam IAI/Readme/Lec 19.md

     #### Example

-    An expert system in agriculture mayadvise farmers on best time to plant crops based on soil moisture levels, expected rainfall and historical yield data
+    An expert system in agriculture may advise farmers on best time to plant crops based on soil moisture levels, expected rainfall and historical yield data

 ---